Links

 Parkdale Legal Services: Community based legal aid.

-University of Ottawa, Centre for Research on Community Services: Several reports are online on homelessness, homeless deaths, etc. United Nations Links
+University of Ottawa, Centre for Research on Educational and Community Services: Several reports are online on homelessness, homeless deaths, etc. United Nations Links

 U.N Fact Sheet, The Human Right to Adequate Housing: An official online UN fact sheet.